Dreamcast Collection: Reception

 Dreamcast Collection has received mostly "mixed to negative" reviews from critics, until the 2016 release for PC.
+While each individual and remastered title received positive reviews across all platforms, critics complained about the compilation selection as a whole rather than the quality of each title.
 Metacritic gave the Xbox 360 version an average score of 53 out of 100, while IGN gave the game a 5 out of 10, writing, "SEGA's history deserves better.
 And so do you."
 Eurogamer gave the game a positive review, scoring it a three out of five stars.